teamniteo/handbook/work-process/work-process.md

 ## Schedule

- * Every weekday at 9am UTC we hold a [Daily Standup](https://en.wikipedia.org/wiki/Scrum_(software_development)#Daily_scrum) meeting.
+ * Every weekday morning we hold a [daily standup](standup.md) meeting.

-Sprint meetings replace the Daily Standup on these days:
+Sprint meetings replace the daily standup on these days:

  * A Wednesday is the start of a Sprint with [Sprint Planning](scrum.md#Sprint_Planning).
  * The Tuesday, two weeks later, marks the end of the Sprint with a [Sprint Retrospective](scrum.md#Sprint_Retrospective).